opendaylight/docs/docs/developer-guide/yang-tools.rst

 StatementDefinition, following RFC6020 idea of having sequence of statements, where every statement contains keyword and zero or one argument.
-ModelStatement is extended by DeclaredStatement (as it comes from source, e.g. YANG source) and EffectiveStatement, which contains other substatements and tends to represent result of semantic processing of other statements (uses, augment for YANG).
-IdentifierNamespace represents common superclass for YANG model namespaces.
+ModelStatement is extended by DeclaredStatement (as it comes from source, e.g. Yang source) and EffectiveStatement, which contains other sub-statements and tends to represent result of semantic processing of other statements (uses, augment for Yang).
+IdentifierNamespace represents common superclass for Yang model namespaces.

 Input of the Yang Statement Parser is a collection of StatementStreamSource objects.
 StatementStreamSource interface is used for inference of effective model and is required to emit its statements using supplied StatementWriter.
-Each source (e.g. YANG source) has to be processed in three steps in order to emit different statements for each step.
+Each source (e.g. Yang source) has to be processed in three steps in order to emit different statements for each step.
 This package provides support for various namespaces used across statement parser in order to map relations during declaration phase